Help! I spent too much on Christmas

 Dear To Her Credit,

-Christmas is almost here, and I'm afraid I really overdid it.
+I really overdid it on Christmas!
 I meant to spend only $100 on gifts for each of my kids, but that doesn't go far these days.
 I think I actually spent about three times that.
-To top it off, I found out I have to get my car fixed -- after I already spent too much on Christmas.
+To top it off, I found out I have to get my car fixed – after I already spent too much on Christmas.

 Don't let a few bills ruin your holidays.
 Despite my own advice to make a gift budget and stick to it, I've often "adjusted" the budget in the checkout line, or when I've finally found something for the most difficult-to-shop-for people on my list.